 Most ESL textbooks for kids have an optional set of flashcards with all the vocabulary words that you can buy.
+At the most basic level, you can use them to teach colours.
 Whatever you do, try to get your hands on them.
 They’ll be some ESL teaching gold and you can do a million and one things with them.

 To see what I do with flashcards and kindy kids, check out this article:

 ESL flashcard games all the way!
 Trust me on this one.
 They’ll definitely make your life easier and if there’s one thing I don’t walk into a kindy class without, it’s a set of these things.

 #2 ESL Games for Kindergarten: Concentration Matching Game